-The NSC-affiliated Parent Advisory Council is comprised of one representative from each of the 42 NSC co-ops plus an NSC parent educator/faculty member in an advisory role.
+The NSC-affiliated Parent Advisory Council is comprised of one representative from each of the NSC co-ops plus NSC parent education instructors in an advisory role.
 Each member serves either in a board or committee position.
 We meet once a month to discuss current co-op issues and to review PAC business.
-Our operating budget comes from annual PAC dues (currently $66 per co-op x 42 coops or about $2600 for the year).
+Our operating budget comes from annual PAC dues (currently $85 per co-op class).
 Scholarship money is NOT part of the operating budget—it is separate.
-The reason PAC exists (aside from being a NSC requirement) is for the further empowerment of each individual co-op.
-We gain strength by pooling and sharing resources and knowledge among our 42 member co-ops, representing 750 to 800 families, and combined NSC parent education faculty.
+The reason PAC exists (aside from being an NSC requirement) is to provide scholarships, promote enrollment, and provide support & empowerment of each individual co-op.
+We gain strength by pooling and sharing resources and knowledge among our member co-ops, representing 750 to 800 families, and the NSC parent education faculty.

 How Scholarships Are Funded

 Each co-op is responsible for supplying to the PAC scholarship fund an annual “minimum financial commitment” based on the number of students enrolled in that co-op.
-The scholarship contribution is currently $40 per enrolled child – additional donations are welcomed and needed.
-Co-ops typically meet their PAC Scholarship contribution through fundraising.
+The scholarship contribution is currently $50 or $75 per enrolled child (based on tuition rate being under or over $200 per month) – additional donations are welcomed and needed.
+Co-ops are expected to meet their PAC Scholarship contribution through fundraising.
 PAC maintains a resource list of fundraising options, as families should not be expected to pay higher tuition to meet the scholarship donation commitment.

 The Parent Advisory Council of Parent Cooperative Preschools admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, or national and ethnic origin in distraction of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.